 Interview with Éric Trappier, Chairman and Chief Executive Officer of Dassault Aviation.

-What were the highlights in your military business in 2018 and early 2019?
+What were the highlights in your military business in 2019 and early 2020?

-What are your top priorities for the future?
+What are your priorities going forward?